komixkat/hashchain/README.md

 ---

-## How the crypto works
+## How the magic works

-Your passphrase is run through SHA-256 two thousand times before anything else happens, which makes brute-forcing it slow.
-Then the app builds a chain by hashing forward 100 times.
+Your salted passphrase is run through SHA-512 "X" times before anything else happens, which makes brute-forcing it slow.
+Then the site builds a chain by hashing forward.
 You post in reverse order, so each new token you reveal is the preimage of the previous one.

-Verification is just `sha256(newer token) == older token`.
-One call, no special tools.
+Verification is just `sha512 (newer token) == older token`, simple and efficient.

 ---

 ## Files

 ```
 index.html                    the whole app
-.github/workflows/  auto-deploy to GitHub Pages
+.github/workflows/deploy.yml  auto-deploy to GitHub Pages
+oneko.js & oneko.gif          cat chase mouse
 ```

 ---